Lipighor/Sonnivo/README.md

 ![GitHub last commit](https://img.shields.io/github/last-commit/Lipighor/Sonnivo.svg)

 Sonnivo is a Keyboard layout for Bengali designed by Sadh.
 It is easy-to-learn for those who already know to type in English, because this layout is configured in the similar fashion that of English QWERTY layout.
-It is free of cost and available for download from [here](http://ns.nafsadh.com/sonnivo.html) (7z|zip|rar)[-].
+It is free of cost and available for download as described below.

 ### Layout
 ![bn-SNV layout image](http://nafsadh.com//img/bn-SNV.png)